The Cheapest Auto Insurance Companies in Laredo, Texas, in 2026

 Why You Can Trust Compare.com: At Compare.com, it’s our mission to find simple ways to help our customers save money on the things they need.
 While we partner with some of the companies and brands we talk about in our articles, all of our content is written and reviewed by our independent editorial team and never influenced by our partnerships.
 Learn about how we make money, review our editorial standards, and reference our data methodology to learn more about why you can trust Compare.com.

 Drivers in Laredo, Texas, pay a monthly average of $158 for car insurance.
 Laredo’s rate is lower than the Texas average but still higher than the national average.
-Texas is prone to severe weather events, which could explain the city’s higher-than-average rates.[1]
+Texas is prone to severe weather events, which is among the factors that affects the South Texas city's higher-than-average rates.[1]

-Fortunately, some insurers offer cheaper rates, including State Farm, Mile Auto, and Allstate, with rates starting as low as $55 per month.
+Fortunately, some insurers offer cheaper rates, including State Farm, Allstate, and Mile Auto, with rates starting as low as $54 per month for liability-only coverage.

-The article below explores low-cost insurance options for different types of Laredo drivers and provides tips on choosing the right company and saving on your auto coverage.
+This article explores low-cost insurance options for different types of Laredo drivers and provides tips on choosing the right company and saving on your auto coverage.

 Key Takeaways